Kerry District League: Mounthawk Park

 The KDL purchased Mounthawk Park in Tralee in the mid-1990s.
 It now serves as both the headquarters of the league and as home ground for the Kerry League representative teams.
 Several KDL clubs, especially those in the greater Tralee area, also use Mounthawk Park as their home pitch.

 In August 2015 a new all-weather pitch was opened at Mounthawk Park by Martin O'Neill and John Delaney.
 It is the home ground of Kerry F.C. in the League of Ireland First Division and has a capacity of 1,200.
+In May 2026, a series of upgrades to Mounthawk Park were completed with a new artificial turf pitch laid, new LED floodlights installed and a new on-site gym built.

 Representative teams

 A senior Kerry League representative team regularly competes in the Oscar Traynor Trophy, playing against teams representing other leagues.
 In recent seasons they have also competed in the League of Ireland Cup.
-In 2016 a Kerry League U17 team will play in the League of Ireland U17 Division.
-Kerry now have both U17 & U19 teams competing in both the SSE Airtricity National U17 & U19 respectively.
+In 2016, a Kerry League Under-17 team was entered into the League of Ireland U17 Division, joining the Elite Southern Division.
+In 2019, the Kerry League entered a team in the League of Ireland Under-13 Division.
+In January 2022, the KDL confirmed they had taken over the running of the Under-13 and Under-15 teams from the Kerry Schoolboys League.